Earnoo/ML4022KNTU/README.md

   This project is divided into four main parts, each focusing on different aspects of machine learning, data preprocessing, and visualization.
 - [Mini project 3](https://github.com/Earnoo/ML4022KNTU/tree/main/Mini%20project%203)

+  This repository contains two main parts:

+1. Visualization and classification of the Iris dataset using PCA, t-SNE, and SVM.
+2. Credit card fraud detection using SMOTE, Autoencoders, and Neural Networks.

 - [Mini project 4 (DDQN vs DQN on lunarlander)](https://github.com/Earnoo/ML4022KNTU/tree/main/DDQN-DQN-on-lunarlander)

 ## Contact Information